Create a forest trust

 To create a one-way, incoming forest trust, click One-way:incoming.

 Users in the specified forest will not be able to access any resources in this forest.

 To create a one-way, outgoing forest trust, click One-way:outgoing.

 Users in this forest will not be able to access any resources in the specified forest.

-To perform this procedure, you must be a member of the Domain Admins group or Enterprise Admins group in Active Directory Domain Services (AD DS), or you must have been delegated the appropriate authority.
+To perform this procedure, you must be a member of the Domain Admins group (in the forest root domain) or the Enterprise Admins group in Active Directory, or you must have been delegated the appropriate authority.
 As a security best practice, consider using Run as to perform this procedure.
-For more information, search for "using run as" in Help and Support.
+For more information, see Default local groups, Default groups, and Using Run as.

 If you want users from the specified forest to have access to all computers in the local forest, on the Outgoing Trust Properties page, click Forest-wide authentication.
 This option is preferred when both forests belong to the same organization.